twop/ts-union/README.md

 // ['Check', 15566909]
 ```

 All values are arrays.
 The first element is the key to match against and the rest is payload.
 I decided not to expose that through typings but I might reconsider that in the future.
-Although you cannot use it for redux action you can _safely use it for redux state_.
-They are just arrays with values.
+Although you cannot use it for redux action you can **safely use it for redux state**.

 ### Api